mussard974/Achievement-curves/README.md

 ## Mussard & Pi Alperin 2020 : $\alpha-\nu$ Achievement curves

-### Accounting for risk factors on health outcomes: The case of Luxembourg, European Journal of Operational Research, [open acess](https://doi.org/10.1016/j.ejor.2020.09.040)
+### Accounting for risk factors on health outcomes: The case of Luxembourg,
+_European Journal of Operational Research_, [open acess](https://doi.org/10.1016/j.ejor.2020.09.040)

 The python code "A-curves.py" allows to replicate similar achievement curves as those presented in the paper from Mussard & Pi Alperin (2020).
 "Accounting for risk factors on health outcomes: The case of Luxembourg".